-- approve Bank and Group remuneration policies - determine the remuneration of BoD members (executive and non-executive), subject to approval from the General Assembly. - approve the remuneration of top management personnel, as well as of the highest paid staff and ensure no conflict of interest arise for directors. - consider and recommend to the BoD any payment or compensation commitment to be made to an executive director on termination of his/her office. - ensure compliance of the remuneration policy and its application with current laws and regulations. - provide, when appropriate, adequate information to the General Assembly regarding its activities, with the assistance of the Remuneration Committee.
+- to approve the remuneration policy and its revisions - to determine the remuneration of BoD members (executive and non-executive), subject to approval from the General Assembly - to approve the remuneration of the executives who fall under the scope of the remuneration policy both at Bank and Group level, i.e. top management executives, risk takers, individuals whose total remuneration takes them into the same remuneration level as the aforementioned categories, individuals who perform control duties, individuals whose professional activities have a significant impact on the Bank's risk profile - to approve any payment or compensation commitment to be made to an executive member of the BoD on termination of his/her office, subject to approval from the General Assembly - to approve all exposures of Remuneration Committee members and ensure that the exposures granted and their terms are compliant with current laws and regulations.
+No member is present when his exposure is being considered - to ensure compliance of the remuneration policy and its application with current laws and regulations - to provide, when appropriate, adequate information to the General Assembly regarding their activities, with the assistance of the Remuneration Committee.

-E.2.3 The Board has delegated to the Remuneration Committee the responsibility to provide specialized and independent advice for matters relating to remuneration policy, and its implementation at Bank and Group level.
-The current Remuneration Committee consists of three non-executive directors, two of whom are independent.
+E.2.2 The Board has delegated to the Remuneration Committee the responsibility to provide specialized and independent advice for matters relating to remuneration policy, and its implementation at Bank and Group level.
+The current Remuneration Committee consists of three non-executive directors.
+Two of the members are independent while one representative of the HFSF has been appointed as member of the Remuneration Committee in accordance with relevant contractual requirements.
 The Committee's Chairman is one of the two independent directors.
 The Committee meets and reaches valid decisions when all members are present and decisions are adopted by majority of votes.
 No individual is present when his/her own remuneration is being considered.
-In carrying out its duties, the Committee is accountable to the Supervisory Remuneration Committee.
+In carrying out its duties, the Committee is accountable to the Non-Executive Directors.

-E.2.4 The Remuneration Committee is responsible to:
+E.2.3 The Remuneration Committee is responsible to: